clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/autospec.rst

 #. **Required bundles**

-   The autospec tool requires that the :command:`os-clr-on-clr` and bundle is installed.
+   The autospec tool requires that the :command:`os-clr-on-clr` bundle is installed.

 Workflow